The Val Chisone (Chisone Valley) and the Germanasca Valley are perhaps the least known regions of Piedmont.

 is delightful, with narrow winding streets lined with attractive slate

 roofed houses in the traditional style of the area.
 It is considered one of Italy's loveliest villages.

-A beautiful walk in the summer amongst the flowers and meadows - the name refers to the thirteen small lakes to be found here.
+A beautiful walk in the summer among flowers and meadows - the name refers to the thirteen small lakes to be found here.

 The nearby hamlet of Combina will give you a good idea of the traditional houses in the area, just ask any local in San Germano Chisone for directions.

 The hill town of Turina is also a pleasant little place and the centre of the town has a very decent restaurant serving traditional food from this region.
 To get here take the SS 23 road - a little after Fossat you will find Turina.